 Disclosing of Personal Data

 The DPA does not permit the disclosure of sensitive data or personality profiles to third parties without lawful justification.
 The consent of the data subject can constitute a lawful justification.
 Companies within the same group as the disclosing entity, i.e. the parent company or subsidiaries are considered third parties and the sharing of personal data within a group is deemed to be a disclosure to third parties for the purposes of the DPA.

-The DPA prohibits a transfer of personal data abroad if it could seriously endanger the personality rights of the data subjects.
+The DPA prohibits a transfer of personal data abroad if it could seriously endanger the personal rights of the data subjects.
 If the legislation of the foreign country does not afford adequate protection for the personal data to be transferred or accessed, under Swiss data protection laws and regulations, transfer or access outside Switzerland is not allowed, except in certain restricted cases which have to meet specific requirements with respect to such disclosure abroad.
-In the latter case, the Federal Data Protection and Information Commissioner must be informed of the safeguards or rules used before the first transfer of data is made or, if that is not possible, immediately after the disclosure has occurred.
-Please note that we do NOT transfer data abroad.
-The data is stored in Switzerland only.
+In the latter case, the Federal Data Protection and Information Commissioner must be informed of the safeguards or rules used before the first transfer of data is made, or if that is not possible, immediately after the disclosure has occurred.
+Please note that we do NOT transfer data outside of the country where it was initially uploaded.
+For example, data uploaded in one of our Swiss zones is stored in Switzerland only.

-Products, software, and technical information provided or used in connection to the services may be subject to export laws and regulations of Switzerland and other countries, and any use or transfer of the products, software, and technical information must be in compliance with all such applicable regulations.
+Products, software or technical information provided or used in connection to the services may be subject to export laws and regulations of Switzerland and other countries.
+Any use or transfer of the products, software or technical information must be in compliance with all such applicable regulations.

 Disclosure Procedures and Policies

-The procedures and policies for responding to a request for data or information disclosure from governmental authorities depend mainly on the treaties entered into with the requesting country requesting.
+The procedures and policies for responding to a request for data or information disclosure from governmental authorities depends mainly on the treaties entered into with the requesting country.
 In broad terms, exchange of information between countries may be requested within the context of: